 The most common symptoms of piriformis syndrome are:

 - deep pain in your bum (only on one side)

-- pain that radiating down the back of the leg (can go all the way to the calf sometimes)
+- pain that radiates down the back of the thighs and leg (can go all the way to the calf sometimes)

-- numbness or tingling in the glute and back of leg
+- numbness, pins and needles sensation, or tingling in the glute and back of the leg

 Causes in runners?